eduvpn/android/README.md

      alt="Get it on Google Play"
      height="80">](https://play.google.com/store/apps/details?id=nl.eduvpn.app)

-# Organizations

-A future version of the app will contain automatic organization discovery, where you can select your institute from a wide list.
-This way you don't have to manually enter discovery URLs.
-To build this version of the app, build the `organization` flavor instead of `basic`.

 # Running with Android Studio

 First install the `swig` package with your operating system package manager.